sunduk/icecream-cpp/README.md

 [![CI.badge]][CI.link]
 [![LICENSE.badge]][LICENSE.link]

+Added feature by sunduk :
+- Print the only one when key equals value.
+- Added macro ICECREAM_PRINT_CHAR_ARRAY_AS_STRING to print char array as string.

+---

 IceCream-Cpp is a little (single header) library to help with the print debugging on C++11 and forward.

 [Try it at godbolt!](https://godbolt.org/z/zgvv79)